 If a professor accuses you of plagiarism, you have the right to defend against these accusations and protect your academic record from negative marks.
 You may have a formal disciplinary hearing at which you can testify to your intentions and any honest mistakes that school officials have construed as plagiarism.
 These hearings can produce a lot of stress, however, with fewer rules and procedures than criminal hearings.
 Always discuss your situation with an experienced college student defense law firm that can help you craft your defense.

 In some cases, a professor may try to offer a deal involving lesser consequences if the student will admit to and apologize for the plagiarism.
 However, a professor does not always have the discretion to make decisions regarding consequences of plagiarism.
 If you write an apology or admittance letter, the school may later use it against you at a formal hearing.
-Always check with an attorney before you agree to anything.
+Always check with an experienced lawyer before you agree to anything.

 Contact Our Student Defense Attorneys to Discuss Your Rights Today

 The highly knowledgeable Conduct Code attorneys at Duffy Law have represented many students accused of academic dishonesty or other codes of conduct violations.
 We know how seriously a mark on your record can hurt your future and will help you fight against allegations whenever possible.
 There is too much at stake for college students to not take plagiarism allegations seriously and protect their records by seeking legal counsel.
 If you are accused of plagiarism, please call an experienced defense lawyer at (203) 946-2000 or contact us online to set up a consultation.